Shreya257/OS_Dock_Assignment/README.md

-# OS_Dock_Assignment | Sem 5
-Assignment2:

-Question:
+# OS_Docker

-Create a Docker-compose yaml for the following Multi-container app (Drupal postgres)
+A Docker-compose yaml for the following Multi-container app (Drupal postgres)

 contianer1 (front-end)